IN-DEPTH

 Q. Was there financial control of all the aid?

-A. Yes, Luis Valls strongly supported transparency, which he practiced in his personal and professional life.
+A. Yes, Luis Valls strongly supported transparency, and he practiced it in his personal and professional life.
 Additionally, we had a balance sheet delivered to the Foundation Protectorate, which is part of the Ministry of Culture and was the accounting basis for annual accounts, including dates and amounts given, grouped by type.
 Some aid was long-term, like investments to build a school in Kenya, which was also done.

 Q. Once Santander buys Popular, all the companies and foundations are grouped into the Fundación Hispánica.
 Is that right?

-Q. the foundations and companies could deduct the corresponding taxes…
+Q. The foundations and companies could deduct the corresponding taxes…

 A. I suppose so, although that was never Luis Valls’s goal.